reilar/NeonCube/README.md

-# NeonCube
+# Neon Cube

-Trying out classic wirecube effect with distance fields in GLSL shader language.
+Retro wirecube effect with distance fields in GLSL shader language.

 This version is for the KodeLife shader editor.
 The code is also available at ShaderToy, which use a slightly different coding convention.